open-source-labs/Recoilize/README.md

 <br />
 <br />

-Once you have completed the steps above, open your application in Chrome, select the Recoilize Chrome extension, refresh the page*, and you're ready to start debugging with Recoilize!
+Once you have completed the steps above, open your application in Chrome, select the Recoilize Chrome extension*, refresh the page**, and you're ready to start debugging with Recoilize!

 <br />

-##### *The Chrome Extension is only supported with React applications using Recoil as state management*
+##### **The Chrome Extension is only supported with React applications using Recoil as state management*

-##### **note that you may need to refresh your page before the extension registers that the Recoilize npm package has been installed within the application.
+##### ***note that you may need to refresh your page before the extension registers that the Recoilize npm package has been installed within the application.
 This is a known bug that needs to be addressed*

 <br />
 <br />

-# Updates for Version 4.0
+# Updates for Version 3.2.0

 ### <u>Manifest 3</u>

 Google is transitioning Chrome Extensions to Manifest v3.
 Soon, Manifest v2 will be phased out, and only extensions using Manifest v3 will be accepted and listed in the Chrome store.
-Because of this, one of the primary focuses for Recoilize 4.0 was to update the Chrome Extension to Manifest v3.
+Because of this, one of the primary focuses for Recoilize 3.2 was to update the Chrome Extension to Manifest v3.
 With this update, users will still be able to utilize this amazing tool, as it has now been updated and complies with Manifest v3 requirements.

 <br />